TheRenegadeCoder/sample-programs-website/sources/languages/racket/description.md

 Well, at this point, Wikipedia has yet to fail me.
-As usual, I referenced it to learn a little bit more about today’s language.
+As usual, I referenced it to learn a little bit more about todayâ€™s language.

 Like Python and Java, Racket is a general-purpose programming language.
-Unfortunately, that’s sort of where the similarities stop.
+Unfortunately, thatâ€™s sort of where the similarities stop.
 After all, Racket comes from the Lisp-Scheme family, so it resembles a typical functional programming language.
 In other words, expect plenty of parentheses.